parsera-labs/parsera-ts/README.md

     attributes: {
         price: 'Get the local price'
     },
-    proxyCountry: 'GB' // Override for this request only });
+    proxyCountry: 'random' // Override for this request only });
 ```